OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 ![](images/100/100-27.png)

-- Click on the `Labels` that you created (each Input Text element consists of a Label and an input value box), and change the `Text` property of each one to `Country Code:`, `Capital:`, `Region:`, and `Population`.
+- Click on the `Labels` that you created (each Input Text element consists of a Label and an input value box), and change the `Text` property of each one to `Country Code:`, `Capital:`, `Region:`, and `Population:`.
 The page should now look like so:

 ![](images/100/100-28.png)